 Research indicates that young people who are surrounded by a variety of opportunities for engagement encounter less risk and ultimately show evidence of higher rates of successful transitions into adulthood (Alberts, Chase, Naudeau, Phelps, & Lerner, 2006; Bandy & Moore, 2009; Eccles & Gootman, 2002; Roth & Brooks-Gunn, 2000; Pittman, Irby, & Ferber, 2001; Pittman, 1999; Lerner, 2004).
 Positive youth development programs are one venue to ensure that young people have access to adequate positive opportunities.
 Describing the evidence of effectiveness for positive youth development programs is difficult because the evidence base is fragmented.
-There have been many evaluations of programs that target specific outcomes (e.g., substance abuse prevention) that may use a positive youth development approach, but to date there has not been a comprehensive review to capture the available evidence from these sorts of evaluations.
+There have been many evaluations of programs that target specific outcomes (e.g., substance abuse prevention, violence prevention) that may use a positive youth development approach, but to date there has not been a comprehensive review to capture the available evidence from these sorts of evaluations.
 However, the evidence available suggests that positive youth development programs can prevent a variety of risk behaviors among young people, and improve social and emotional outcomes.
 For example:

 - A longitudinal evaluation of local 4-H programs looked at how positive influences in the lives of youth help protect against problem behaviors.
 The study sample included approximately 4,000 youth from nearly all 50 states with various levels of involvement, and concluded that youth consistently engaged in 4-H were found to be at much lower risk of having personal, social, and behavioral problems than other youth.